agiga-quanta/neo4j-server-installation-and-plugins-windows/README.md

 You can then choose how to access `neo4j` browser, here we chose the method `username/password`.
 (show pic)

+After using the default username: `neo4j` and password: `neo4j` to access the first time

+You will be prompted to change your password.
+This username and password is what you will use everytime you access neo4j again.

 ### 4.2: Importing data files:
 Usually, you need to use data outside of what `neo4j` can offer.
 In order to do so, you will need to navigate to your `NEO4J_HOME` folder.
 Once there, navigate to `import` folder, and put the data file there.
 (Show pic)